 Because Hayabusa2 is still healthy, Japan's space agency JAXA sent it on an extended mission to visit two more asteroids.
 The spacecraft will fly by asteroid 2001 CC21 once in 2026 and Earth two times in 2027 and 2028 before arriving at asteroid 1998 KY26 in 2031.

-To assist with navigation around Ryugu, Hayabusa2 carried 5 baseball-like target markers it dropped to the surface.
+To assist with navigation around Ryugu, Hayabusa2 carried five baseball-like target markers it dropped to the surface.
 The makers contained names collected by The Planetary Society and JAXA in 2013.
 A copy of the names also flew to Ryugu and back inside the spacecraft's sample return container.
 You can search for your name via JAXA's website.

 How Hayabusa2 works